-The general rule is that in any one tax year, you may only subscribe to one of each type of ISA.
+For 2024/25 the rules about subscriptions to each type of ISA have been revised.
 This means that in 2023/24, subject to eligibility, you can subscribe to:

-- 1. a basic ISA with a stocks and shares component; - a basic ISA with a cash component or, if started before 1 December 2019, a Help to Buy ISA (a small number of providers incorporate both types within the one ISA wrapper); - 3. an Innovative Finance ISA. - 4. a LISA.
+- 1. One or more basic ISAs with a stocks and shares component; - One or more basic ISAs with a cash component or, if started before 1 December 2019, a single Help to Buy ISA (a small number of providers incorporate both types within the one ISA wrapper);

+- 3. One or more Innovative Finance ISAs. - 4.
+A single LISA.